JOR-Donegal/PGDip-HCT/docs/index.md

 !!! abstract "This site contains basic notes in Hybrid Cloud Technology."

 Welcome to this module, Hybrid Cloud Technology (HCT).
 I plan and orchestrate my modules with 10 weeks of content, weeks 2-11.
+This iteration of the module was arranged for e-delivery for remote students.

 I reserve week 1 for introductions and getting started.